 The controversy regarding the Treaty of Waitangi hearkens back to discussion of language in colonial systems emphasized by Tony Ballantyne.
 When signed in 1840, only a very small number of the approximately 500 chiefs signed an English copy of the treaty.
 The rest signed in Māori, a document which Claudia Orange has shown differed substantially from the English version.
-Orange described the ensuing confusion as a "war of sovereignty," as colonized and colonizer each tried to enforce their own interpretation of what the treaty actually meant.
+The approximately from the English version and colonizer each tried to enforce their own interpretation of what the treaty actually meant.
 In fact, the translation issues surrounding the treaty caused so much discord that it remains impossible to talk about a single Māori understanding of what the treaty conveyed.
 This turbulent period continued until the 1860s, when the colonial government assumed direct control of Māori affairs, assigning legal equivalence between the Māori and European settlers.